viettu/order-webapp/README.md

 # Full stack Engineer practical

 ## Introduction
 The code is structured into four projects that can deploy separately
-- Web application for making or reviewing Orders
+1. [Web application](#1-web-application) for making or reviewing Orders
-- BFF (Graphql) for retrieving data from microservice orders
+2. [Orders microservice](#2-microservice-orders--ms-orders-) provides APIs for creating, updating and retriving orders
-- Orders microservice provides APIs for creating, updating and retriving orders
+3. [Payments microservice](#3-microservice-payments--ms-payments-) recieves orders from order microservice and return an payment decision
-- Payments microservice recieves orders from order microservice and return an payment decision
+4. [BFF (Graphql)](#4-bff-orders--bff-orders-) for retrieving data from microservice orders

 ## Technical stack
 - Typescript